clydedacruz/obc-docs/protocol-spec.md

 to make use of the application, by invoking these chain-codes.
 The use of the Blockchain can be transparent to the application end-users or not.

-This section describes how an application leveraging chaincodes can implement its own accecss control policies, and guidelines on how our Membership services PKI can be leveraged for the same purpose.
+This section describes how an application leveraging chaincodes can implement its own access control policies, and guidelines on how our Membership services PKI can be leveraged for the same purpose.

 The presentation is divided into enforcement of invocation access control,